2017–2019 Belgian football fraud scandal: Investigation

-In January 2021, the investigation based on the statements of Veljkovic was completed which resulted in a request by the Federal prosecutor's office to bring 57 of the 73 suspects to court for various charges ranging from money laundering, financial fraud and fictive arrangements over influencing decisions of the disputes committee to outright match fixing.
+In January 2021, the investigation based on the statements of Veljkovic was completed which resulted in a request by the federal prosecutor's office to bring 57 of the 73 suspects to court for various charges ranging from money laundering, financial fraud and fictive arrangements over influencing decisions of the disputes committee to outright match fixing.
 The investigation points towards Uros Jankovic, business partner of Veljkovic, as a leading person in setting up a system of hidden fees and payments towards players, managers, sports agents and club board members.
 Amongst the final list of suspects are some well known names, including referees Bart Vertenten and Sébastien Delferière, agent Mogi Bayat, managers Peter Maes, Ivan Leko, Glen De Boeck and Yannick Ferrera.
-Several club managers are involved, including Thierry Steemans (Mechelen), Herman Van Holsbeeck (Anderlecht), Vincent Mannaert (Club Brugge), Michel Louwagie (Gent), Patrick Janssens (Genk), Bruno Venanzi (Standard Liège), Roger Lambrecht (Lokeren) and Bart Verhaeghe (Club Brugge).
+Several club managers are involved, including Thierry Steemans (Mechelen), Herman Van Holsbeeck (Anderlecht), Vincent Mannaert (Club Brugge), Michel Louwagie (Gent), Patrick Janssens (Genk), Bruno Venanzi (Standard Liège), Roger Lambrecht (Lokeren), and Bart Verhaeghe (Club Brugge).
 Also former Belgian FA president François De Keersmaecker and former secretary-general Steven Martens are called up to the stand.
-It is estimated 16 of the 26 clubs at the highest two levels of Belgian football are somehow involved, most notably KV Mechelen, Anderlecht, Charleroi, Standard, Kortrijk, Oud-Heverlee Leuven, Waasland-Beveren, Lokeren, Genk, Club Brugge and Gent.
-Besides this list of 57 suspects being prosecuted, the "Special Tax Inspection" unit (Dutch: "Bijzondere Belastinginspectie") of the Federal Public Service Finance also has a list of more than 200 names (individuals and organisations such as football clubs) which are being specially audited due to a suspicion of financial fraud, tax evasion or money laundering.
-Although this list has not been released, it is known that there is a large overlap between the 57 names being prosecuted and the 200+ being audited.
+It is estimated 16 of the 26 clubs at the highest two levels of Belgian football are somehow involved, most notably KV Mechelen, Anderlecht, Charleroi, Standard, Kortrijk, Oud-Heverlee Leuven, Waasland-Beveren, Lokeren, Genk, Club Brugge, and Gent.
+Besides this list of 57 suspects being prosecuted, the "Special Tax Inspection" unit (Dutch: Bijzondere Belastinginspectie) of the Federal Public Service Finance also has a list of more than 200 names (individuals and organisations such as football clubs) which are being specially audited due to a suspicion of financial fraud, tax evasion or money laundering.
+Although this list has not been released, it is known that there is a large overlap between the 57 names being prosecuted and the more than 200 individuals being audited.

 10 October 2018 searches

-On October 10, 2018, the federal police searched 44 buildings across Belgium, mostly focused on football club headquarters and suspect's residences.
+On 10 October 2018, the federal police searched 44 buildings across Belgium, mostly focused on football club headquarters and suspect's residences.
 The headquarters of RSC Anderlecht, Club Brugge, KRC Genk, KV Kortrijk, KV Mechelen, KV Oostende, Sporting Lokeren, AA Gent, and Standard Liège were searched.
 During these searches, documents and contracts pertaining to player agents Mogi Bayat and Deljan Veljkovic were seized.
 3 luxury watches were seized as well.
 Simultaneously, residences of club board members, player agents, referees, a former lawyer, journalists and a manager were searched.
 Further raids occurred at an accountancy bureau and 2 jewelry stores.
 During these raids, empty luxury watch boxes valued at 8 million euros, jewels, luxury watches, and cash were seized.
 As a result of these searches, 28 people were arrested, most of them very early in the morning.